skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the day it glows yellow, at sundown it glows red, etc. He explains, "I will give you this necklace that will glow while the sun is up.
 You must go in during the day.
-If evening comes, and you are still inside, I beg to to come back out and rest.
-DO NOT rest inside.
+If evening comes, and you are still inside, I beg to to come back out and rest. *Do not* rest inside.
 Do not linger inside at night.
 If night draws near, escape to the surface and try again after the next sunrise.
 This is a tomb, after all.
 I don't know what you'll find inside.
 I have no map and no advice to give.
 I'm sure its dangerous, but I'm sure you figured that out already."

 The details thus revealed, he asks the party, "So, are we agreed?"